benrudolph/ascend.report/index.md

 ### Preparation tasks

-Depending on the pilot, there’ll be a varying number of tasks that need to be completed before the pilot takes place.
-We had the tendency to offload all of the work from the operation onto ourselves in order to save the operation some time and effort.
-For a couple reasons, the opposite could be beneficial.
+Depending on the pilot, there’d be a varying number of tasks that need to be completed before the pilot takes place.
+Ordinarily, we would assume most of the responsibility to complete these tasks in order to save the operation some time and effort.
+However, for a couple reasons, the opposite could be beneficial.
 One, if the operation is unable to complete a few tasks before the pilot because of time constraints, then this often indicates that the operation does not have the capacity to take on this pilot.
-Two, when the documents come from the operation, there is more ownership over the pilot and thus there is a greater effort to make the pilot succeed.
+Two, when the work comes from the operation, there is more ownership over the pilot and thus there is greater effort to make the pilot succeed.
 We worked with the Costa Rica operation to complete these tasks before the pilot began:

-*	__Contact database development__ - This comprised of aggregating the disparate sources of phone numbers from ACAI, Aprode and UNHCR.
+*	__Contact database development__ - This comprised of aggregating the disparate sources of phone numbers from ACAI, Aprode, and UNHCR.
 With an Excel sheet containing all of the phone numbers, we would be prepared to send messages as soon as the software was ready.
-*	__Monitoring and evaluation plan__ – Before starting the pilot, we wanted to agree on outputs that we’d focus on and the indicators to help measure the success at achieving those outputs.
+*	__Monitoring and evaluation plan__ – Before starting the pilot, we wanted to agree on outputs that we’d focus on and the indicators to help measure the success of achieving those outputs.
-*	__Pilot implementation plan__ – This was a rough plan of how the software will be rolled out to the various organizations.
+*	__Pilot implementation plan__ – This was a rough plan of how the software would be rolled out to the various organizations.
 *	__Software and phone installation__ – To ensure that everything would work upon arrival, we walked through the installation of FrontlineCloud over video conference.

 ## Implementation

 Even after months of preparation, the ability to improvise on the ground is almost always a necessity.
 In Costa Rica the biggest hiccups came when it was time to run the actual FrontlineCloud software.
-Here was our process for an eleven day mission.
+Here was our process for an eleven-day mission.

 {% include gantt.html %}

 Most of the time was spent preparing the messages and the software.
-However, we would have had spent longer sending the messages if we did not put time into conducting the trainings.
 Our trainings consisted of two parts.
-The first part was the "theory" part where we explained what FrontlineCloud could do and different benefits of SMS.
+The first part was the "theory" part where we explained what FrontlineCloud could do and the different benefits of SMS.
 The second part was the "practical" part where we would have each person interact with FrontlineCloud and practice sending messages.
 By frontloading the mission with trainings, it was easier to then focus on the types of messages we would send for the rest of the pilot.

 ![Running practical training]({{ site.baseurl }}/images/TRAINING.jpg)